TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-<p style="color: #f0b90b;">Something interesting to note is that the three industries where Native Americans are most heavily employed are services, except for public administration.
-This represents 12.9% of the total Native American population, followed by the information sector with 8.9% and the transportation and warehousing services sector with 8.6%, showing that services and computer development have the greatest share.</p>
+Something interesting to note is that the three industries where Native Americans are most heavily employed are services, except for public administration.
+This represents 12.9% of the total Native American population, followed by the information sector with 8.9% and the transportation and warehousing services sector with 8.6%, showing that services and computer development have the greatest share.

 <div style="width: 100%; max-width: 1200px; margin: auto; margin-bottom: 32px;">
     <h2 style="text-align:center; margin-top: 0; color: #f0b90b;">Native Employed by Industry (2022)</h2>